-Student have complex learning and behavior needs.
-The path to preparing students for today's modern workplace involves many moving parts.
+Students have complex learning and behavioral needs, and the path to preparing them for today's modern workplace involves many moving parts.

-- Digitability's curriculum prepares students with a work-ready portfolio, and the social/ emotional capacity to persevere; this is helping people with neurodiverse needs overcome barriers to obtaining employment. - Digitability's data and reporting tools measure student efficacy and facilitator fidelity through SMART goals and objectives.
-We offer real time usage data, data dashboard, weekly emails on efficacy/fidelity, and progress reports. - Digitability works hard to make all teachers feel comfortable with technology and evidence based practices.
-Understanding the needs of teachers and their support staff, Digitability provides personalized support and training to all teachers and support staff.
+- Digitability's Curriculum prepares students with a work-ready portfolio, and the social/ emotional capacity to persevere; this is helping people with neurodiverse needs overcome barriers to obtaining employment. - Digitability's Data and Reporting Tools measure student efficacy and facilitator fidelity through SMART goals and objectives.
+We offer real-time usage data, teacher and administrator dashboards, weekly emailed data reports and progress monitoring reports. - Digitability's Training and Coaching uses baseline training data to create personalized professional development goals.
+With 1:1 support and coaching, teachers master evidence-based practices and become experts in teaching digital literacy and behavior.